-- Administrative expenses; - Claims management expenses/handling expenses; - Acquisition expenses, but only to the extent that they are incurred on existing business after the valuation date; 55

-- Commissions which are expected to be incurred in the future; - Reserves for certain exceptional and project costs; and - Investment management expenses, which are expressed as a percentage of funds under management.
+- Administrative expenses; - Claims management expenses/handling expenses; - Acquisition expenses, but only to the extent that they are incurred on existing business after the valuation date; - Commissions which are expected to be incurred in the future; - Reserves for certain exceptional and project costs; and - Investment management expenses, which are expressed as a percentage of funds under management.

-These allowances cover all expenses arising within the Company and from the Company's three management services companies: UK Life Services Limited ("UKLS"), Aviva Management Services UK Limited ("AMSUK"), and Aviva Administration Limited ("AAL"), and also in respect of the outsourcing agreements on certain business between the management services companies and the outsourcing companies, and the investment management agreements with Aviva Investors.
+These allowances cover all expenses arising within the Company and from the Company's management services company: UK Life Services Limited ("UKLS"), and also in respect of the outsourcing agreements on certain business between the management services company and the outsourcing companies, and the investment management agreements with Aviva Investors.
+At FY18 there were 3 separate management services companies, now reduced to only one; UKLS.

-It is assumed that the full cost incurred by the service companies in managing the policies will by charged to the Company, so the best estimate expenses is based on an estimate of the underlying costs to the service companies.
+It is assumed that the full cost incurred by the service company in managing the policies will by charged to the Company, so the best estimate expenses is based on an estimate of the underlying costs to the service company.

-For with-profits policies, it is assumed that a defined charge in line with a Management Services Agreement is charged to the with-profits fund, and the difference between the defined charge and the underlying cost is charged to the non-profit fund.
+For With-profits policies, it is assumed that a defined charge in line with a Management Services Agreement is charged to the With-profits fund, and the difference between the defined charge and the underlying cost is charged to the Non-profit fund.